U.N. Security Council split over children and armed conflict

 SYRIA SPOTLIGHTED

-Ban's report said children in Pakistan were being used by armed groups allied to Islamist extremists to carry out suicide attacks and were themselves victims of attacks.
-It also said armed groups continued to target schools in bombings.
+Ban's report said that children in Pakistan were being used by armed groups allied to Islamist extremists to carry out in suicide attacks and were victims of indiscriminate attacks.
+It also said armed groups continued to target schools in bomb attacks.

 Pakistan's U.N.
 Ambassador Raza Bashir Tarar described the report's section on Pakistan as "unwarranted and completely misleading."
 He said Pakistan would have voted against the resolution, but instead abstained to show a willingness to work with Zerrougui and a commitment to the issue.